 Where to get larger unsecured loans

-Many lenders make non-specific, five-figure unsecured loans to consumers who qualify.
+Many lenders make five-figure unsecured loans to consumers who qualify.
 Check with a bank or credit union you currently do business with before moving on to compare other lenders.

-For example, LightStream offers unsecured auto loans of up to $100,000 with rates from 3.99 percent to 20.49 percent as of June 2022.
+For example, LightStream offers unsecured auto loans of $5,000 up to $100,000.
+For those who sign up for autopay, rates range from 7.99 percent to 16.44 percent as of October 2023.
 And PNC Bank makes unsecured loans of up to $35,000.